MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/oauth2-provider.md

 # Set up an OAuth 2.0 provider

-To allow users to authenticate on your Power Pages site with an external account, add an OAuth 2.0 identity provider.
-Users can sign in with a Microsoft, LinkedIn, Facebook, Google, or Twitter account.
+To allow users to authenticate on your Power Pages site with their Microsoft, LinkedIn, Facebook, Google, or Twitter account, add an OAuth 2.0 identity provider.
 Power Pages doesn't support the use of other OAuth providers.
 Use [OpenID Connect](openid-provider.md) instead.

 OAuth 2.0&ndash;based external identity providers require that you register an application with a third-party service to get a *client ID* and *client secret* pair.
 You may also need to specify a redirect or reply URL to allow the identity provider to send users back to your website, called the *replying party*, after it authenticates them.
 The client ID and client secret establish a secure connection between the replying party and the identity provider.
 These values are site settings that are based on the properties of the [MicrosoftAccountAuthenticationOptions](https://msdn.microsoft.com//library/microsoft.owin.security.microsoftaccount.microsoftaccountauthenticationoptions.aspx), [TwitterAuthenticationOptions](/previous-versions/aspnet/dn450335(v=vs.113)), [FacebookAuthenticationOptions](/previous-versions/aspnet/dn253793(v=vs.113)), and [GoogleOAuth2AuthenticationOptions](/previous-versions/aspnet/dn800251(v=vs.113)) classes.